-Originally created in 2000 (called Internet - Categorization of Attacks Toolkit or ICAT), the NVD has undergone multiple iterations and improvements and will continue to do so to deliver its services.
-The NVD is a product of the NIST Computer Security Division, Information Technology Laboratory and is sponsored by the Department of Homeland Security’s National Cyber Security Division.
+Originally created in 1999 (called Internet - Categorization of Attacks Toolkit or ICAT), the NVD has undergone multiple iterations and improvements and will continue to do so to deliver its services.
+The NVD is a product of the NIST Computer Security Division, Information Technology Laboratory.

 The NVD performs analysis on CVEs that have been published to the CVE Dictionary.
 NVD staff are tasked with analysis of CVEs by aggregating data points from the description, references supplied and any supplemental data that can be found publicly at the time.
 This analysis results in association impact metrics (Common Vulnerability Scoring System - CVSS), vulnerability types (Common Weakness Enumeration - CWE), and applicability statements (Common Platform Enumeration - CPE), as well as other pertinent metadata.
 The NVD does not actively perform vulnerability testing, relying on vendors, third party security researchers and vulnerability coordinators to provide information that is then used to assign these attributes.
 As additional information becomes available CVSS scores, CWEs, and applicability statements are subject to change.
 The NVD endeavors to re-analyze CVEs that have been amended as time and resources allow to ensure that the information offered is up to date.

 Here is where you can read the NVD legal disclaimer.